-The 2021 Series F-3 Bonds shall bear interest at the Weekly Rate determined in accordance with the 2021 Series F-3 Supplemental Resolution, during the period from the date of initial issuance and delivery of the 2021 Series F-3 Bonds to the earlier of the first date on which the method of determining the interest rate on the 2021 Series F-3 Bonds changes (an "Interest Method Change Date") or the final maturity or redemption in whole of the 2021 Series F-3 Bonds.
+The 2021 Series K-3 Bonds shall bear interest at the Weekly Rate determined in accordance with the 2021 Series K-3 Supplemental Resolution, during the period from the date of initial issuance and delivery of the 2021 Series K-3 Bonds to the earlier of the first date on which the method of determining the interest rate on the 2021 Series K-3 Bonds changes (an "Interest Method Change Date") or the final maturity or redemption in whole of the 2021 Series K-3 Bonds.

-The Weekly Rate for the 2021 Series F-3 Bonds shall be the lowest interest rate, not exceeding the above-stated Maximum Rate, which, in the determination of the Remarketing Agent as of the date of determination and under prevailing market conditions, would result as nearly as practicable in the market price for the 2021 Series F-3 Bonds on the Weekly Effective Rate Date being one hundred percent (100%) of the principal amount thereof, such interest rate to be determined as follows.
-The Remarketing Agent shall determine the Weekly Rate not later than 4:00 p.m., New York City time, on the day immediately preceding the Weekly Effective Rate Date for each Weekly Rate Term; provided, however, that the Weekly Rate for the 2021 Series F-3 Bonds from the date of initial issuance and delivery of the 2021 Series F-3 Bonds determined by the Corporation and set forth in a Certificate delivered to the Trustee on the date of such issuance and delivery.
-The Remarketing Agent shall immediately give notice of the determination of any Weekly Rate to the Corporation, the Trustee, the Tender Agent and the 2021 Series F-3 Liquidity Provider by telecopy or other similar means of electronic communication or by such other method of communication as shall be mutually agreed upon by the Remarketing Agent and the recipients of such notice.
+The Weekly Rate for the 2021 Series K-3 Bonds shall be the lowest interest rate, not exceeding the above-stated Maximum Rate, which, in the determination of the Remarketing Agent as of the date of determination and under prevailing market conditions, would result as nearly as practicable in the market price for the 2021 Series K-3 Bonds on the Weekly Effective Rate Date being one hundred percent (100%) of the principal amount thereof, such interest rate to be determined as follows.
+The Remarketing Agent shall determine the Weekly Rate not later than 4:00 p.m., New York City time, on the day immediately preceding the Weekly Effective Rate Date for each Weekly Rate Term; provided, however, that the Weekly Rate for the 2021 Series K-3 Bonds to but not including the Thursday following said date of issue shall be the rate for the 2021 Series K-3 Bonds determined by the Corporation and set forth in a Certificate delivered to the Trustee on the date of such issuance and delivery.
+The Remarketing Agent shall immediately give notice of the determination of any Weekly Rate to the Corporation, the Trustee, the Tender Agent and the 2021 Series K-3 Liquidity Provider by telecopy or other similar means of electronic communication or by such other method of communication as shall be mutually agreed upon by the Remarketing Agent and the recipients of such notice.

-If for any reason the position of the Remarketing Agent is vacant or if the Remarketing Agent fails in the performance of its duty to determine the Weekly Rate for any Weekly Rate Term or the Weekly Rate is held to be invalid or unenforceable by a court of law, as set forth in a written notice from the Corporation to the Trustee, the Weekly Rate for such Weekly Rate Term shall be determined by the Trustee and shall be (i) if a Liquidity Facility is in effect for the 2021 Series F-3 Bonds, one hundred ten percent (110%) of the most recent The Securities Industry and Financial Markets Association (SIFMA) Municipal Swap Index theretofore published in The Bond Buyer or otherwise made available to the Trustee or (ii) if a Liquidity Facility is not in effect, the Maximum Rate.
+If for any reason the position of the Remarketing Agent is vacant or if the Remarketing Agent fails in the performance of its duty to determine the Weekly Rate for any Weekly Rate Term or the Weekly Rate is held to be invalid or unenforceable by a court of law, as set forth in a written notice from the Corporation to the Trustee, the Weekly Rate for such Weekly Rate Term shall be determined by the Trustee and shall be (i) if a Liquidity Facility is in effect for the 2021 Series K-3 Bonds, one hundred ten percent (110%) of the most recent The Securities Industry and Financial Markets Association (SIFMA) Municipal Swap Index theretofore published in The Bond Buyer or otherwise made available to the Trustee or (ii) if a Liquidity Facility is not in effect, the Maximum Rate.